alwinklick/GANdinsky/README.md

 The greatest obstacle to this kind of project is the image format: the GAN needs a uniform image size, that is width and height, whereas real paintings do come in a variaty of sizes and aspect ratios.
 There are two principle ways to address this problem: cropping and padding (you could also distort the image, but weare not going to do this!).
 With cropping, you crop the image to the desired format, thus losing a part of the image.
 With padding, you add a passpartout around the image to fit the desired format, thus increasing image size (and, therefore, computing time).
 We will apply padding for now.

-All available images are brought in a uniform size of 1024 by 1024 pixels using a combination of bilinear interpolation and padding.
+All available images are brought in a uniform size of 1024 by 1024 pixels, 8-bit RGB images using a combination of bilinear interpolation and padding.